WVUHPC/Introduction-HPC/_episodes/205-software.md

 teaching: 60
 exercises: 30
 questions:
-- "Which are the options to enable software packages on an HPC cluster?"
+- "What are the options to enable software packages on an HPC cluster?"
-- "Which are the differences between environment modules, conda and apptainer?"
+- "What are the differences between environment modules, conda, and apptainer?"
-- "What are environment modules and how to use them"
+- "What are environment modules and how to use them?"
-- "How to use and create conda environments?"
+- "How do I use and create conda environments?"
-- "How open a shell and execute commands on a Apptainer/Singularity container?"
+- "How do I open a shell and execute commands on an Apptainer/Singularity container?"
 objectives:
 - "Learn about the three main options to enable software on HPC clusters."
 - "Load and unload environment modules"
 - "Activate and change conda environments"
-- "Get a shell and execute commands inside singularity containers"
+- "Get a shell and execute commands inside singularity containers."
 keypoints:
 - Modules.
 Use `module avail` to know all the modules on the cluster.
 - Modules.
 Use `module load <module_name>` to load a module.